ojuuji/rb.db/readme.md

 # rb.db ![build status](https://github.com/ojuuji/rb.db/actions/workflows/build-db.yml/badge.svg)

+This repository ultimately generates an SQLite database file containing tables from [Rebrickable Downloads](https://rebrickable.com/downloads/) and a few custom tables and views, non-trivially generated from them.

+## How to Use

+There are many ways to interact with this file.
+Some examples can be found in the database documentation.

-Documentation for the database itself is best read on GitHub Pages: [https://ojuuji.github.io/rb.db/](https://ojuuji.github.io/rb.db/).
-Here is only the info on how to build the database file.
+Database documentation is best read on GitHub Pages: [https://ojuuji.github.io/rb.db/](https://ojuuji.github.io/rb.db/).

 ## How to Build

+Ready-to-use and up-to-date database file is always available in the [Releases](https://github.com/ojuuji/rb.db/releases/latest) section.

-There are two ways to build it: build locally and build using GitHub Actions (so GitHub builds it for you and the database file is published in the Releases section).
+If you want to built it yourself, there are two ways to do this: build locally and build using GitHub Actions (so GitHub builds it for you and the database file is published in the repository Releases section).

 ### Build via GitHub Actions

-This is the easiest way.
+This is the easiest way but it takes long to complete.
+So if you want to try some modifications, this way might be suboptimal.

 Fork the repository, then go to `Actions` tab → select `build` workflow → click `Run workflow` split button → click `Run workflow` button.
 The build workflow will start, and once it completes, the database will be published in the Releases section of the repository.